Spilling Salt Superstition

 One well-known story is that of Lot’s wife who turned into a pillar of salt.
 This was her punishment for not following orders to not look back.

-Some speculate that as salt was a known purifier, this notion was brought to its extreme consequence.
+Some speculate that as salt was a known purifier.

 Lot, his wife and their two daughters were told to flee the sinful city of Sodom.
 Lot was the nephew of Abraham.

-God was going to destroy the two cities Sodom and Gomorrah and thereby eliminate all immorality in these two cities.
+God was going to destroy the two cities Sodom and Gomorrah.
+He intended to eliminate all immorality in these two cities.

 These two cities were located by the Dead Sea.
 As we know the levels of salt in the Dead Sea, just over 30% salt.